The draw generator is quite flexible. You can specify a number of settings to suit different tournaments’ rules.

-- Intermediate bubbles take the excess teams from the odd bracket and move them down into a new bubble, which sits between the odd bracket and the next one down (hence the name “intermediate”).
-It then takes one or more teams from the next bracket down and moves them to fill the new intermediate bubble.
+Intermediate brackets take the excess teams from the odd bracket and move them down into a new bracket, which sits between the odd bracket and the next one down (the “intermediate bracket”).
+It then takes teams from the next bracket down and moves them up to fill the new intermediate bracket.

 The exact mechanics depend on whether or not sides are pre-allocated.

 When sides are not pre-allocated¶

 Pull-up methods: Take a team from the next bracket down, and add them to the odd bracket to form an even bracket.
 You can choose to pull up the top team from the next bracket, or the bottom team, or the middle team, or a randomly chosen team.
 (If you pull up the middle team, and the bracket has an even number of teams, then it will choose randomly from the two middle teams.)

 Intermediate brackets: Take the bottom team from the odd bracket and match them against the top team from the next bracket.
 An intermediate bracket always has two teams.

 If you’re using conflict avoidance and intermediate brackets, you will probably want to use Intermediate with bubble-up-bubble-down instead.
 This uses the “bubble-up-bubble-down” rule to swap teams out of an intermediate bracket if there is a history or institution conflict.
 This is defined in the Australs constitution and is analogous to the “one-up-one-down” rule.